Blemming/PoE-newleague/README.md

 # === PoE Delirium ===
 ### Tips
+	- Logging out and back in is a great way to go back to town for free (might not be worth it in first hour of league)
-	- Dont need to talk to NPCs to get quests
+	- You don't need to talk to NPCs to get quests
-	- 1 Man tag: Hit boss with everyone not in instance, port in, easy 1 man boss
+	- One Man tag: Hit boss with everyone not in instance, port in, easy 1 man boss
 	- Flesh and stone blinds mobs
-	- Leaving Izaro lieutenants alive = more keys at end
 	- Skitter bots slow mobs and shock(15%damage)
+	- Leaving Izaro lieutenants alive gives you more keys at the end
-	- Lvl 56 + do all vaal side areas for 6links -> change colors in crafting bench
+	- At levl 50 and over, do all vaal side areas for 6-links, you can change colors in crafting bench
 	- Don't obsess over every drop, prioritize sockets and links
-	- 7 vaal gems + sacrifice fragment = Vaal orb = Vaal skill
+	- 7 vaal gems + sacrifice fragment = Vaal orb, with Vaal Orbs you can vaal your skills
-		Molten shell very good vaal for HC
+	- Molten shell is a very good skill to vaal for Hardcore
-	- Essences are good for easy lvling crafting
+	- Essences are good for easy leveling crafting

 ## --=== Act 1 ===--
 ### Tips
-	- 3 link wands at vendor and + 1 skill type you are using
+	- Look for 3-link wands at vendor and +1 skill gem type you are using
-	- Movement speed boots at vendor
+	- Look for movement speed boots at vendor by using the search function, searching 'movement'
-	- Pick up all small blues to vendor
+	- Pick up all small blues to vendor for alteration shards
-	- Wait lvl 10-12 for league mechanics
+	- Wait until level ~10-12 for league mechanics
-	- Dont use chest plate
+	- Don't use chest armor, chest armor slow your movement speed
-	- Tricolor tri-link 👍
-	- Worth killing blue mobs early
+	- Tri-color tri-link gives you a chromatic orb when sold to vendor
+	- It is worth killing blue mobs groups early, but not rare mobs as they give little value compared to the time it takes to kill
-	- Frostblink > dash extra damage
+	- Frostblink is better than dash in many cases because it does damage
+	- Freeing Navali give syou access to prophecies

 ### Quests
-1. Don't kill anything except hillock until mudflats
-1. Go to mudflats kill stuff
-1. WP submerged passage then go to hilrake
+1. On the beach (*The Twilight Strand*) kill first mob -> to [Hillock].boss
+1. *The Coast* don't kill anything -> to *Mud flats* (don't forget the Waypoint)
+1. *Mud flats* get the [3 Glyphs].quest then -> *The Submerged Passage*
+1. *The Submerged Passage* get Waypoint, take Waypoint back to *The Coast* -> *The Tital Island*
-1. Back to town
+1. *The Tidal Island* kill [Hailrake].boss get [Medicine Chest].quest, town portal to go back to town
+1. Turn in quests then Waypoint to *The Submerged Passage*
-1. Submerged passage look for long staircase for passive quest
+1. In *The Submerged Passage* look for long staircase or bridge
-1. Leave portal at staircase
+1. Leave town portal at staircase or bridge -> *The Ledge*
-1. Ledge, take wp then go in portal
+1. *The Ledge*, Waypoint to town, use town portal you left at the staircase or bridge
-1. Go right of staircase for Flooded depths
+1. Go right of staircase for *The Flooded depths*
-1. Kill boss log out
-1. Go through the ledge
-1. The climb no need wp, worth killing the faun for prophecies
-1. The lower prison wp do trial and kill brutus log out
+1. Find and kill [The Deep Dweller].boss then log out
-1. Prisoner's gate -> Ship GY -> Leave portal at Ship GY cave
+1. Waypoint to *The Ledge*  -> *The Climb*
+1. *The Climb* you don't really need the Waypoint, killing [The Faun].boss to free Navali -> *The Lower Prison*
+1. *The Lower Prison* take Waypoint, do **trial** on first level -> *The Lower Prison* -> *The Upper Prison*  kill [Brutus].boss, log out
+1. Waypoint to *Prisoner's Gate* -> *The Ship Graveyard* -> *The Ship Graveyard Cave* and leave a town portal in front
-1. Cavern of wrath wp to town -> skill gem take TP
+1. Find *The Cavern of Wrath* Waypoint to town turn in quest to get skill gem, then take your town portal (just entering the *The Cavern of Wrath* completes the quest)
-1. Ship gy cave get all flame and log out
+1. Go in *The Ship Graveyard Cave* get the [AllFlame].quest and log out
-1. Wp Ship GY kill Fairgraves log out
+1. Waypoint to *The Ship Graveyard* then find and kill [Fairgraves].boss, log out
-1. Take wp cavern of wrath and kill merveil
+1. Waypoint *The Cavern of Wrath* -> kill [Merveil].boss -> Act 2

 ## --=== Act 2 ===--
 ### Tips:
-	- Still no chest
+	- Still better not to use chest armor
-	- Use search function 'movement' for boots
+	- Look for movement speed boots at vendor by using the search function, searching 'movement'
+	- Doing Einhar's quest gives you a chance to beast craft a unique (high chance of tabula because of low level)
-	- Can do league mechanics now
+	- You can start doing the league mechanic now
-	- Worth going back to a1 to check vendors at beginning
+	- It is worth going back to Act 1 sometimes, to check vendors at beginning of Act 2
-	- If you check vendors in a1, wp to a2 for when you log out
+	- If you check vendors in Act 1, Waypoint back to Act 2 town, so when you log out you are saved in Act 2 not 1
-	- Vendor armorer thing for ID scrolls
+	- You can vendor Armourer's Scrap for Scrolls of Identification

 ### Quests
-1. Go through Southern forest
+1. -> *The Southern forest*
-1. Old fields portal outside the den
-1. Crossroads take wp town take tp
+1. In town, head North West to *The Old fields* find and leave a town portal outside *The Den* then -> *The Crossroads*
+1. *The Crossroads* Waypoint to town and take the town portal you left outside *The Den*
-1. Kill beast and log out
+1. Go in *The Den* and Kill The Great White Beast then log out
-1. Wp Xroads go north to chamber of sins
+1. Waypoint to *The Crossroads* and head North to *The Chamber of Sins*
-1. Get wp chamber of sins, wp points to next level
+1. In *The Chamber of Sins*, get the Waypoint, the Waypoint points in directopm of the next level
-1. Chamber of sins lvl trial most likely north
+1. *The Chamber of Sins level 2* do the **trial** it is most likely north
-1. Next level north east ?, kill Fidelitas baleful gem log out
+1. Find the long hallway, kill Fidelitas get the Baleful Gem then log out
-1. Get herald reward if no herald good get skitter bots check 1. vendors
+1. Get Herald reward if no herald good for your build get Summon Skitter Bots, check vendors
-1. Wp xroads down to fellshrine ruins
+1. Waypoint to *The Crossroads* head South to *The Fellshrine Ruins*
-1. Crypt loops around get trial log out
+1. Find *The Crypt*,*The Crypt* loops around do the **trial** then log out
-1. Riverways do einhar get red beast
+1. In *The Riverways* do Einhar's quest, get red beast then find *The Western Forest*
-1. Western forest get wp (Allira same side of road than WP and spiders opposite side)
+1. In *The Western Forest* get the Waypoint (Allira is always the same side oft he road than Waypoint and *The Weaver's Chamber* on opposite side)
-1. Do weaver's chamber kill The weaver log out
+1. Find and -> *The Weaver's Chamber* and kill The weaver then log out
-1. Get support gem wp xroads go north to Broken Bridge, follow path , try find red beast
+1. Get Support Gem reward and use Waypoint to *The Crossroads* go north to *The Broken Bridge*, follow path , try find red beast if you didn't do it earlier
-1. Kill kraitlin log out , go to riverways , follow path north
+1. Kill kraitlin log out then back in , go to *The Riverways* , follow path north
-1. Go to wetlands kill oak get wp, wp Western forest help allira
+1. Go to *The Wetlands* kill Oak and get the Waypoint just north, Waypoint to *The Western Forest* and help Allira
-1. Follow path kill dude log out
+1. Then find the path, follow it to Arteri, kill him and get the Thaumetic Emblem, log out
-1. Go A1 get passive, check vendor wp back to wetlands
+1. Waypoint to Act 1 get passive point reward and check vendor, Waypoint back to Act 2 town then *The Wetlands*
-1. Vaal ruins -> nothern forest -> the caverns wp town vendor
+1. -> *The Vaal ruins* -> *The Northern Forest* -> *The caverns* find and Waypoint to town vendor and check vendors
-1. Wp back to caverns kill boss (dont forget crafting)
+1. Waypoint back to *The caverns* -> find *The Ancient Pyramid* and kill Vaal Oversoul (dont forget crafting)
-1. Logout vendor wp A3
+1. log out vendor then Waypoint to Act 3

 ## --=== Act 3 ===--
 ### Tips: